-Tourism development takes place where
+Tourism development takes place

+desirable.

+examples of the natural

+Rocks.

+The material

-the natural/cultural environments are attractive and desirable.
-Rocks, mountains, streams, beaches, flora and fauna are examples of the natural environment that attract large numbers of tourists.
-The cultural environment entails the part of the environment that is man-made and developed.
-The material components of the cultural environment are purpose-built structures and sites, caves, historical buildings, architectural features and ancient monument.
-The non-material components of the cultural environment are the culture of the people which entails the folklores, dance and carnivals.
+components of the cultural environment are purpose-built structures and sites, caves, historical buildings, architectural features and ancient monument.
+The nonmaterial components of the cultural environment are the culture of the people which entails the folklores, dance and carnivals.

-Smith (2001) defined host communities as people who live in the vicinity of the tourist attraction and are either directly or indirectly involved with, and/or affected by the tourism activities.
+(2001)Smith defined host communities as people who live in the vicinity of the tourist attraction and are either directly or indirectly involved with, and/or affected by the tourism activities.
 Tourism involves some elements of interaction between the tourist and the destination environment.
 The consequences of these interactions can lead to positive and negative perceptions of the impact of tourism on the local communities which can be known through a personal encounter with the host communities, knowing their beliefs and perception about tourism in their locality.
-The impacts of tourism can be sorted into several categories, the most common ones are: economic, environmental and socio-cultural impacts (Cook et al., 2006).
-Each of these categories includes positive and negative perceptions.
-Thus, community and tourism developers must balance the opportunities and concerns of all stakeholders by working against conditions where positive impacts benefit one part of the community (geographic or social) and the negative impacts hurt another (Kreag, 2001).
+The impacts of tourism can be sorted into several categories, the most common ones